Genealogy-valued Feller diffusion: Concepts and main results

-For the last assertion concerning the entrance law, we combine Corollaries~\ref{C.tvF} and \ref{cor.834} and the fact that the resampling rate $d(t)$ depends only on the current state, so that evolving a measure means \emph{first} evolving the total mass with its transition kernel and then based on the new peace of the path of the mass, an then \emph{second} evolving the pure genealogy path with the time-inhomogeneous Fleming-Viot kernel on $\U_1$. \end{proof}
+For the last assertion concerning the entrance law, we combine Corollaries~\ref{prop.tvF} and \ref{prop.834} and the fact that the resampling rate $d(t)$ depends only on the current state, so that evolving a measure means \emph{first} evolving the total mass with its transition kernel and then based on the new piece of the path of the mass, an then \emph{second} evolving the pure genealogy path with the time-inhomogeneous Fleming-Viot kernel on $\U_1$. \end{proof}

-We call $P_\ntree$ the \emph{excursion law} of the $\U$-valued Feller diffusion \emph{from the null tree $\ntree$}.
+We call $P_\ntree$ the \emph{excursion law} of the $\U$-valued Feller diffusion \emph{from the null element $\ntree$}.
 If we want to consider excursions starting at time $\alpha$ (instead of time $0$) we would have to include $\alpha$ in the notation.

-In general an excursion law is a $\sigma$-finite measure as in the case here.
+In general an excursion law is a $\sigma$-finite measure as is the case here.
 However, in our context $P_{\ntree} (\bar\mfU_t>0)$ is finite for any $t>0$ and we focus now on this restricted and normalized version of the excursion law.
-For the proof of the following result see p.~\pageref{pr.5155}. \begin{proposition}[$\U$-valued Feller excursion law and the measure $\varrho^t_t$] \leavevmode\\ Let $P_{\ntree;t}^{\mathrm{prob}}$ denote the time $t$ marginal of the excursion law $P_\ntree$ conditioned on survival beyond time $t$, i.e.\ normalized by $P_{\ntree} (\bar\mfU_t>0)$.
+We relate now the law $\rho_t^h$ of the depth-$t$ single ancestor subfamily at the time $t$ in the $\U$-valued Feller diffusion to the entrance law from Proposition~\ref{prop.1382el}.
+For the proof of the following result see p.~\pageref{pr.5155}. \begin{proposition}[$\U$-valued Feller excursion law and the measure $\varrho^t_t$] Let $P_{\ntree;t}^{\mathrm{prob}}$ denote the time $t$ marginal of the excursion law $P_\ntree$ conditioned on survival beyond time $t$, i.e.\ normalized by $P_{\ntree} (\bar\mfU_t>0)$.
+Let $\varrho^t_t$ be as defined in \eqref{eq:38}.
 Then we have